micro-ROS/micro_ros_platformio/README.md

 It is also possible to use custom transports on a `micro-XRCE Agent` instance.
 More info available [here](https://micro-xrce-dds.docs.eprosima.com/en/latest/agent.html#custom-transport-agent).

 ## Examples
-Examples for different transports and micro-ROS entities are available on the [examples](./examples) directory.
-This examples can be modified to work with any of the current support boards.
+A simple publisher project using serial transport is available on the [examples](./examples) directory, this examples is meant to be modified with the user board.

+- More micro-ROS usage examples the [](https://github.com/micro-ROS/micro-ROS-demos/tree/galactic/rclc) available.
+- For an indeep micro-ROS tutorial, visit [Programming with rcl and rclc](https://micro.ros.org/docs/tutorials/programming_rcl_rclc/overview/) documentation.

 ## Purpose of the Project